UncleGrumpy/spi-ch341-usb/README.md

 - Pin 21 (D6/IN2) can only be configured as input.
 It's direction can't be changed during runtime.
 - One of the inputs can be configured to generate **hardware interrupts for rising edges** of signals.
 For that purpose, the pin has to be connected with the CH341A **INT** pin 7.
 (This is the pin our SX126x IRQ (SX1262 DIO1) is connected to...)

+If the included udev rules are loaded and libgpiod is installed the gpio pins can be listed by the folowing command:

+ $ gpioinfo gpio_pinedio

+The output should look similar to: gpiochip1 - 3 lines:
+         line   0:    "dio_irq"       unused   input  active-high
+         line   1:   "dio_busy"       unused   input  active-high
+         line   2:  "dio_reset"       unused  output  active-high

+The gpiochip# might be different.
+This is why the symlink to gpio_pinedio is used, it is a stable name on any system.
+The number and order of gpiochip devices can vary from one device to the next or even on the same device depending on the order that devices are initalized.

 ## Installation of the driver